geo-smart/oceanography/README.md

                 - Analogous: `pip freeze` produces `requirements.txt`

-### Remaining instructions / question
+### Open questions

-- Jupyter notebooks go in the books/chapters folder: One notebook per chapter; add chapter file paths to book/_toc.yml
+- Jupyter notebooks go in the books/chapters folder
+    - One notebook per chapter
+    - Add chapter file paths to book/_toc.yml
-- in the github repository, enable github pages
+- Instructions are to enable github pages in the github repository, enable github pages
 - push all changes